Blog Home >Blog Post

 What does the New Payments Architecture aim to achieve?

-The NPA project aims to create a future-proof, single payment platform to keep the UK at the forefront of the global payments ecosystem.
+The new payment architecture project aims to create a future-proof, single payment platform to keep the UK at the forefront of the global payments ecosystem.

 It looks to enhance the speed of payment processing to enable faster real-time transactions and implement advanced security measures to protect against fraud and unauthorised access.